 Welcome Sign to the Geographical Center of the Lower 48 States

 Actual Marker – We stood and prayed for America.

 American White Pelicans at Cheyenne Bottoms

-This was the first time that I know of that I’ve seen the American White Pelican.
+This was the first time that I know of that I’ve seen American White Pelicans.

-Wished we could have gotten closer to them but they were enjoying flying and daylight was fading fast.
+Wished we could have gotten closer but they were enjoying flying and daylight was fading fast.

 Flocks of Blackbirds flying, landing, and taking off again.

 Each Wildlife Refuge is unique and there are certain times that are best to visit one to see the greatest number and variety of birds.

 Researching the Wildlife Refuge websites and Facebook pages will give you an idea of the best time to visit.